Cars Brands that start with P

 Pratt & Miller Engineering and Fabrication Logo

-The Pratt & Miller Engineering and Fabrication sports team, which has been a division of General Motors since 1999, is known not only for its success in auto racing.
+The Pratt & Miller Engineering and Fabrication sports team, a division of General Motors since 1999, is known not only for its success in auto racing.
 Founded in 1989 by Gary Pratt and Jim Miller, the brand has made a name for itself as the designer and manufacturer of several successful race car models.
 The first model was the Intrepid RM-1 (GTP).
 Further developments based on leading brands include the Chevrolet Corvette C5-R (GTS/GT1), Pontiac GTO.Rs (Grand-Am GT), Chevrolet Camaro GT (Grand-Am GT), Cadillac CTS-V (Pirelli World Challenge GT), Cadillac ATS-VR GT3 (Pirelli World Challenge GT), Chevrolet Corvette C8.R (IMSA GTLM/GTD Pro and LM GTE) and others.
 In 2020, the brand became the property of Oshkosh Corporation.

 Premier Motor